 Mixed spice is very similar to a Dutch spice mix called Koekkruiden or speculaaskruiden.
 (Don’t ask me to pronounce those words – they’re double Dutch to me).

 This blends are used to flavor food associated with the Dutch celebration of Sinterklass on December 5th each year.

-Pumpkin pie spice in America is similar, but trust me it is different.
-Cinnamon is even more dominant is pumpkin pie spice than in mixed spice.
+Pumpkin pie spice or apple pie spice in America is similar, but trust me it is different.
+Cinnamon is more dominant in pumpkin pie spice than in mixed spice.

 Other names for mixed spice include pudding spice, and sweet spice.

 Origins Of Mixed Spice